Hydra: Virtualized Multi-Language Runtime for High-Density Serverless Platforms: Background and Motivation

-A new approach was proposed by Truffle~\cite{wuerthinger:2013}, a language implementation framework that allows developers to quickly write interpreters for a specific language.
+Executing functions developed in different languages on top of a single runtime instance is also a key ingredient to reducing virtualization stack redundancy.
+WebAssembly accomplishes this by allowing multiple languages to target its binary code format or by including interpreters compiled into WebAssembly in the function code.
+On the other hand, memory isolates alone cannot offer multi-language capabilities on itself.
+An alternative approach is enabled by using Truffle~\cite{wuerthinger:2013}, a language implementation framework that allows developers to quickly write interpreters for a specific language.
 Truffle interpreters are then automatically processed and optimized, taking full advantage of Truffle's underlying JIT compiler.
-Truffle is designed to efficiently execute dynamic languages such as Python, JavaScript, and Ruby but also has support for LLVM bitcode~\cite{rigger:2016} and even WebAssembly~\cite{salim:2020}.
+Truffle is supported by recent advances in language runtime and compiler literature~\cite{wimmer:2019,grimmer:2015a,latifi:2021,grimmer:2015b,zhang:2014,grimmer:2014,wuerthinger:2013,wimmer:2012,wuerthinger:2017,wuerthinger:2013,larisch:2018} and is designed to efficiently execute dynamic languages such as Python, JavaScript, and Ruby but also has support for LLVM bitcode~\cite{rigger:2016} and even WebAssembly~\cite{salim:2020}.
+Truffle allows functions written in different languages to execute in a Java runtime.
+However, Truffle code execution greatly suffers from long initialization times and high memory overhead (\cref{sec:eval:snapshot}), which easily nullifies any benefit obtained by virtualizing the runtime.

-Truffle allows multiple functions written in different languages to co-execute in the same runtime but also allows such functions to interact with each other by calling methods and accessing data across language barriers with minimal overhead~\cite{grimmer:2015a}.